“I AM the Way, the Truth and the Life. No one comes to the Father except through me.”

 God is Holy, and He cannot be in the presence of sin.
 Like light and darkness, they cannot co-mingle.

 Imagine if every moment you were alive you were racking up an incalculable debt.
 Trillions upon Trillions of dollars per nanosecond from the moment you emerged from the womb until the moment you drew your last breath.
-Then when you stood in front of God it was told you must pay the debt or be confined to Hell for eternity.
-You could never pay it.
+Eternity with God requires that you pay the debt, but if you cannot, the consequence is Eternity separated from Him…eternity paying your debt.

-Now imagine in that moment, Jesus steps forth with a cashiers check from an unlimited heavenly bank account and says “I will pay the debt and clear the entire balance.
+Now imagine that Jesus steps forth with a cashiers check from an unlimited heavenly bank account and says “I will pay the debt and clear your entire balance.
 Do you accept?”

 That is what happens when you believe in Jesus Christ and accept Him as Savior of your life.
 Your immeasurable, incalculable debt of sin against God is totally, completely and forever removed from your account.